Bonecenriq/Proteo-DISCO/README.md

 # Proteo-DISCO

-Analysis code for a proteomic characterization of **DISCO (Distance of Covariance)**, a Mahalanobis-distance-based multi-organ dysregulation entropy score, using SomaScan aptamer proteomics.
+Analysis code for a proteomic characterization of **DISCO (Distance of Covariance)**, using SomaScan aptamer proteomics.
 Includes phenotype associations, organ-specific decomposition, pathway enrichment, and hospitalization risk modeling.